kegandecaul/train-tickets-gateway-doc/controllers/TicketsController.rst

 ----
 Method: GET

-Changing of registration type of passed tickets.
+Use this method to change the registration type of passed tickets.

 Parameters:

-* tickets - IDs of tickets divided by ",";
+* tickets - IDs of tickets divided by ","
-* registrationType - registration type ID;
+* registrationType - registration type ID

 Example of request: